Health and Drug Screening Trends and Challenges Amid COVID-19

 Posted: September 09, 2020

-Throughout Info Cubic’s podcast series, “Cubie Corner: Back to Business Toolkit,” we have examined how HR professionals can safely and efficiently start hiring again.
-In part four of the series, we discuss different trends and challenges that we are seeing when it comes to drug screening and occupational health screening.
+Info Cubic has examined how HR professionals can safely and efficiently start hiring again, including the different trends and challenges that we are seeing when it comes to drug screening and occupational health screening.

-Here are a few frequently asked questions that we address in the podcast:
+Here are a few frequently asked questions that we are hearing right now:

 - What drug screening trends and challenges are you seeing?
 While the volume of our background screening products, including criminal searches and verifications, has steadily increased as companies have gotten back to business, we have seen a decrease in drug screening due to concerns surrounding COVID-19.
 This trend is expected since applicants are reluctant to visit drug testing sites (i.e. hospitals and medical offices) since they are concerned that the providers might also be doing COVID-19 testing at the same location.
 We want to assure everyone that this is not the case with Info Cubic’s own drug testing partners who keep their physicals and drug testing locations separate from COVID-19 testing.
 Additionally, our partners are very experienced and knowledgeable on good hygiene practices so applicants should feel safe visiting our drug testing sites.